Puerto Rico Ice Hockey Association

 The Puerto Rico Ice Hockey Association, abbreviated as PRIHA, is the governing body that oversees ice and inline hockey in Puerto Rico.

 History

 The Puerto Rico Ice Hockey Association was founded in 2020, and was later accepted into the International Ice Hockey Federation (IIHF) on September 29, 2022 as an associate member.
 The organization is also part of the Puerto Rico Olympic Committee.
 Puerto Rico became the first territory of the United States and the sixth Latin American nation to join the IIHF.
 The current president of PRIHA is Scott Vargas.

 There are currently no operational indoor ice rinks in Puerto Rico.
 The Aguadilla Ice Skating Arena, the only rink in the territory, has been permanently closed since 2017 due to damage caused by Hurricane Maria.

+In February 18 of 2026, Arenales Summit in San Juan was opened as the first Inline hockey rink on the island.
+A new 4 team inline hockey league was formed, Boricua Liga.
+The league started with a Senior and Junior divisions.

 NHL players of Puerto Rican descent

 The only 2 notable players of Puerto Rican descent in the United States to have played in the NHL: